-- Face-to-name counts will be conducted between each significant activity including but not limited to field trips, swimming, entering and exiting buses, movement from one area to another, etc. - In the event of a fire, the children will be removed from the building/area of danger and the local fire department will be called. - In the event of a natural disaster such as a tornado or electrical storm, children will be directed to the designated area of safety. - In the unlikely event of a lost camper, the local authorities and parents will be contacted immediately after all other steps have been taken to locate the child. - Camp-specific evacuation routes, emergency procedures, and exposure control plans will be onsite.
-All staff will be familiar with and trained on these procedures. - To ensure all campers are prepared in case of emergency, a fire drill will be completed on the first day of each week of camp and these will be documented for camp licensing inspections.
+- Face-to-name counts are conducted between each significant activity including but not limited to field trips, swimming, entering and exiting buses, movement from one area to another, etc. - In the event of a fire, the children are removed from the building/area of danger and the local fire department will be called. - In the event of a natural disaster such as a tornado or electrical storm, children are directed to the designated area of safety. - In the unlikely event of a lost camper, the local authorities and parents are contacted immediately after all other steps have been taken to locate the child. - Camp-specific evacuation routes, emergency procedures, and exposure control plans are onsite.
+All staff are familiar with and trained on these procedures. - To ensure all campers are prepared in case of emergency, a fire drill is completed on the first day of each week of camp and these are documented for camp licensing inspections.